The Bowser Shrine - A Fan Site

 Proud Bowser

 Super Mario Brothers and its related characters are copyright © Nintendo.
 All copyrighted material belongs to their respective owners.
 The Bowser Shrine is a fan appreciation site only, and is not affiliated with Nintendo in any way.
-Best viewed at 1024 X 768 and higher in Mozilla FireFox.
+Best viewed at 1280 X 1024 and higher.
 No contents of this website may be reproduced without written permission.